alphagov/transformation-dashboard/_posts/2000-01-17-self-assessment.markdown

 scope-of-exemplar: |
-    The tax exemplars will provide digital PAYE services for people in employment (benefits in kind), a fully digital self assessment service, improved tools and tax dashboard for small businesses, and a new system for tax agents to use online services.
-These will be built on a new “digital tax platform” which will over time replace the current HMRC Portal and be the default platform for new user-facing services.
-The new tax platform will be fully integrated with the pan-government ID Assurance Programme and with GOV.UK.
+    The aim of this service is to make filing tax easier for small businesses.
+It is estimated this can save these businesses between as £17 million and £25 million next year.
+This service will provide improved tools and a tax dashboard for small businesses and will be built on the new digital tax platform.

 anticipated-volume: